balanceiskey/js-tutorship/lesson_001.md

 #### Combining boolean operators

 It is common to combine the `&&` and `||` operators in a single statement.
-If no parentheses are used, the operators will start by evaluating from left to right, where the left value is considered to be the result of the previous combination.
+If no parentheses are used, the operators will start by evaluating all && statements first, from left to right, followed by || statements again from left to right.
 For example:
 ```
 true || false && true && false;
 ```
-The first combination, `true || false`, will evaluate to `true`, so the remaining operations will look as such:
+We start by evaluating the left-most && statement, `false && true`, which evaluates to `false` resulting in the following simplified expression:
 ```
-true && true && false;
+true || false && false;
 ```
-The next combination, `true && true`, will also evaluate to `true`, leaving:
+The next && statement is `false && false`, which evaluates to false, resulting in the following simplified expression:
 ```
-true && false;
+true || false;
 ```
-Because the final combination, `true && false`, evaluates to `false`, the entire set of operations will evaluate to `false`.
+Because the final combination, `true || false`, evaluates to `true`, the entire set of operations will evaluate to `true`.
 The original statement could also be rewritten with parentheses to make it more obvious how evaluation will occur:
 ```
-((true || false) && true) && false;
+true || ((false && true) && false);
 ```

 Like with arithmetic, when a boolean combination is wrapped in parentheses, the